theREALdebater/eclat/doc/pxcr/booting.md

-A _boot image_ is a file that contains the image (binary data), in a file, of:
+A _boot image_ contains the image (binary data) of all of the following:

  * A [primary bootloader](#btldr1);